 Research suggests plants need at least 50% red light, 35% green light & no more than 15% blue light for optimum plant growth.
 LEDs can provide all sorts of balance; therefore, no need to be worried while growing your plant in the aquarium.

-However, knowing PAR value is essential because plants’ wellbeing and growth vastly depend on light intensity.
+However, knowing the PAR value is essential because plants’ well-being and growth vastly depend on light intensity.
 So make sure you’re providing the right intensity light for your plants.
 The below table shows the PAR value for different types of plants.